 What Is The NY Times Bestseller List?

 The list is a compilation of data from super-secret sources.
-It is refreshed every week, and therefore, is, in reality, a moving target.
+It is refreshed every week, from the previous week’s Sunday to Saturday.
+Therefore, is, in reality, a moving target.
 Obviously, the super-secret sources are companies who sell books—but only those stores who have a relationship with the New York Times.
 While Barnes & Noble is one of the stores that reports data of books sold, big-box retailers like Walmart do not (at the time of this article).
 Most online sellers do not report their sales, although Amazon does.
 It is also compiled from data that is gathered by BookScan, which provides sales data to bookstores throughout the United States.
 (Source)

-There are several different categories, such as Fiction and Nonfiction—and those are broken down as Paperback & E-Book and Hardcover, and then broken further into Trade and Mass Market.
+There are several different categories, such as Fiction and Nonfiction—and those are broken down into specific versions: hardback, paperback, print & ebook combined.
+Those are then broken further into Trade and Mass Market.
 Other categories include Young Adult, Children’s Picture Books, and Children’s Middle Grade.
 There are even more categories than those listed here.

-Sounds a little complicated?
-Sure is.
+But we know this all sounds a little complicated.
 But let’s not worry about that since your focus should be on the big picture—getting on it rather than fully understanding it.

 How to Land Your Book on the List